 Should we do a cash bar?

-But you can creatively navigate around this by serving 1-2 max drink/s per person (make sure you include this in your invitation so that your guests can prepare better and bring extra cash as needed.)
+Should you decide on an all-cash bar, make sure you include this in your invitation so that your guests can prepare better and bring extra cash as needed.

 How you can creatively set up a ticketing system without literally having paper tickets and not making your guests remember to bring them?